Western Region Graduate Program

 Applied practice experience activities may include assisting agency staff with various tasks, and working independently on assigned projects.

-Students will be able to select an agency they wish to work with or ask for assistance from the Applied Practice Experience Coordinator to find an agency that aligns with their career goals and interests.
-The Applied Practice Experience Coordinator contacts an agency representative to ask if they are willing to take an intern.
+Students will be able to select an agency they wish to work with or ask for assistance from the Academic Program Coordinator, Intermediate to find an agency that aligns with their career goals and interests.
+The Academic Program Coordinator, Intermediate contacts an agency representative to ask if they are willing to take an intern.

-Once a site has been identified and permission has been granted from the agency overseeing the applied practice experience, the student works with their preceptor to select at least three MPH core competencies and two additional CEPH or program-specific competencies they wish to achieve while working with the agency.
+Once a site has been identified and permission has been granted from the agency overseeing the applied practice experience, the student works with their preceptor to select at least three CEPH core competencies and two additional MPH-Health Promotion competencies they wish to achieve while working with the agency.

 Possible applied practice experience placements include (but are not limited to):